Chamonix Ski Resort

 • Aiguille du Midi / Vallée Blanche — very high, glacier terrain, expert only.

-• Grands Montets — steep, glacier, off-piste favorite.
+• Grands Montets — steep, glacier, off-piste favourite.

 • Brévent & La Flégère — south-facing, varied runs, great views of Mont Blanc.